-Solution Focused Conflict Management is an approach developed by Barry Winbolt.
+Solution Focused Conflict Resolution is an approach developed by Barry Winbolt.
 This workshop provides a thorough understanding of the principles and application of SFCR.
 It is primarily intended for people who use conflict resolution in their work.
-We recommend we recommend prior reading for delegates who are not already familiar with Solution Focused thinking.
+We recommend prior reading for delegates who are not already familiar with Solution Focused thinking.

 - Terminology, aims and expectations.